 There's never been a better time to get into the C-C-C-Combo Breaking action than now, since the game's first season's character roster is available for $10.
 It includes eight varied fighters to get yourself acquainted with, and serves as a fantastic introduction to what the other two seasons of characters in Killer Instinct have to offer.
 If you like season 1's characters such as the Spartan-esque robot Fulgore, immortal skeleton Spinal and sentient icicle Glacius, you'll be in prime shape to start exploring the game's other seasons.

 What makes Killer Instinct stand out among other fighters is its unique combo system.
 When you hit your opponent, you can combo into almost any attack you like, and either its light, medium or heavy version.
 However, if your opponent can guess which version of the attack you're about to use and hit the correct button, they can combo break you, ending your attack and resetting the distance between you.
-This means you can't space out while playing KI, making each round an intense experience, with plenty to learn and master over time as you face harder AI opponents or online foes.
+This means you can't lose focus while playing KI if you want to win, making each round an intense experience, with plenty to learn and master over time as you face harder AI opponents or online foes.

 Celeste is an engrossing 2D sidescrolling platformer that's as brutal as it is beautiful.
 Created by the folks behind multiplayer smash TowerFall, Celeste brings the same charmingly pixelated graphics and airtight platforming controls and crams them into a narrative-driven adventure filled with challenging stages to conquer.